Our curriculum is designed to ensure all pupils leave Vale School at the end of Year 6 as:

-- Vocabulary – identifying, using, and in many cases, pre-teaching key vocabulary supports understanding.
+- Vocabulary – identifying, using and in many cases, pre-teaching key vocabulary supports understanding.
 Word-poor pupils are at a significant disadvantage to pupils who are word-rich.
 Therefore, we select class texts that provide pupils with more complex and challenging content to widen their vocabulary knowledge.
-Using subject specific vocabulary by teachers and pupils in all lessons is also expected from Early Years to year 6.
+Subject specific vocabulary is used by teachers and pupils in all lessons.

 - Reading – Reading quality texts is key in improving vocabulary learning.
-We provide pupils and parents with a list of 100 books that we encourage them to read over a 2 year period (KS1, Years 3&4, and Years 5&6).
-These books offer a range of genre, styles and topics, but are all selected for the impact they will have on increasing a child’s knowledge of literature and to aid them on the journey of becoming word-rich.
+We provide pupils and parents with a list of 100 books that we encourage them to read over a 2 year period (KS1, Years 3 & 4, and Years 5 & 6).
+These books offer a range of genres, styles and topics, but are all selected for the impact they will have on increasing a child’s knowledge of literature and to aid them on the journey of becoming word-rich.

 - Re-visiting themes - units within a key stage are revisited to secure understanding and to embed learning.

-As a school, we follow the National Curriculum 2014.
-The requirements for each subject within each Key Stage are grouped together, where applicable under a Theme heading.
+As a school, we follow the National Curriculum.
+The requirements for each subject within each key stage are grouped together, where applicable, under a Theme heading.
 This theme is often underpinned by a core text and subjects that naturally link together are taught within the theme.
 Other subjects, that don’t easily fit the theme, are taught discretely.

 We believe that for young children to thrive at school, they need to develop a positive, strong relationship with their class teacher.
-Therefore, in all year groups, the class teacher teaches their class for the majority of the time (including English and Maths).
+Therefore, in all year groups the class teacher teaches their class for the majority of the time (including English and maths).
 As pupils progress through the school, year teams play to their strengths so that all 3 classes are taught by one teacher for a subject they specialise in e.g. Spanish.
-Subject specialists are used to ensure high quality provision is offered to all in the following subjects: PE, Art, Food-Technology & Music.
+Subject specialists are used to ensure high quality provision is offered to all in the following subjects: PE, art, food-technology and music.

-Our teaching of the curriculum is based on 6 pedagogical principles: Challenge, Explanation, Modelling, Deliberate Practice, Questioning, Feedback.
-These principles are taken from “Making Every Primary Lesson Count.”
-(Jo Payne & Mel Scott – Written by a previous and current teacher at Vale School)
+Our teaching of the curriculum is based on 6 pedagogical principles: challenge, explanation, modelling, deliberate practice, questioning, feedback.
+These principles are taken from “Making Every Primary Lesson Count”, written by Jo Payne and Mel Scott, a previous and current teacher at Vale School.

 - Concise learning objectives, success criteria and feedback are used to provide challenge for all